BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 <p align="center"> <img src="https://github.com/user-attachments/assets/ac16e4a6-b1ed-4bb6-945f-ae9196b78eef"> </p>

 It turns out the price did change, I'm not sure if the number of tickets did too, but either way this is a dead end.
-I cannot use my Wallet.
+I cannot use my wallet.
 And I won't touch the other two methods since they're external components, developed by third parties.

 <p align="center"> <img src="https://github.com/user-attachments/assets/687484dd-5a00-4f3c-a313-0af8928f08c0"> </p>

-Okay, let's go for a second attempt.
+Okay, let's go for round two.
 What if I change the "qtd" parameter to a negative number?
 Surely the application will be ready for this...

 <p align="center"> <img src="https://github.com/user-attachments/assets/0de9efa7-e3c8-49b0-b20d-a55b607192eb"> </p>

 This is where everything gets weird.
-I can now use my wallet.
 The total price is -4.00€ (one ticket was priced at 4€).
 It actually accepted the negative value.
 And notice how I can pay with the wallet again.

 <p align="center"> <img src="https://github.com/user-attachments/assets/bd06af9f-32be-47d0-bcda-9f13eec69d99"> </p>

 What I think is happening here is that the application allows paying with the wallet since WalletBalance > CartPrice.
-This is probably one of the first few checks because earlier we tried to buy 0 tickets, and the wallet didn't show.
-This is likely a combination of weak and unordered security checks.
+The flaw here is likely due to weak and/or bad logic in the security checks.

-For example, let's say you check the following things: 1) Is the wallet's balance > 0€?
-If not, you can't buy; 2) Is the wallet's balance greater than the cart's balance?
+For example, let's say you check for the following things: 1) Is the wallet's balance > 0€?
+If not, you can't buy; 2) Is the wallet's balance greater than the cart's cost?
 If not, you can't buy.
 If yes, proceed.

 This would work.
-Now let's say the checks are performed in the inverse order.
+Now let's say the checks are performed in reverse order.
 It first checks if my wallet's balance (0€) is greater than the cart's balance (-4€).
 It is, so I proceed without ever checking if my wallet has more than 0€.
-I can't say for sure this is the logic behind the application, but it must be something like this.
+This probably isn't the logic behind the application, but the problem is that they never check for negative values.

-I got over the wallet not displaying problem, and I noticed another request being sent...
-Again, the "qtd" parameter is being set with the value -1.
+I got over the problem of the wallet not being displayed, then I noticed another request being sent...
+Here the "qtd" parameter carries over and is set with the value -1.
+I did not edit it.

 <p align="center"> <img src="https://github.com/user-attachments/assets/154702aa-7190-4e59-ad85-ab80918c0a81"> </p>